FusionAuth/fusionauth-site/astro/src/content/articles/oauth/complete-list-oauth-grants.md

 ## SAML 2.0 Bearer Grant

-[The SAML 2.0 Bearer Grant](https://www.rfc-editor.org/rfc/rfc7522) uses a [SAML 2.0](https://docs.oasis-open.org/security/saml/v2.0/saml-core-2.0-os.pdf) assertion for authorization grant as well as client credentials, as described in (Assertion Framework for OAuth 2.0 Client Authentication and Authorization Grants)[https://www.rfc-editor.org/rfc/rfc7521].
+[The SAML 2.0 Bearer Grant](https://rfc-editor.org/rfc/rfc7522) uses a [SAML 2.0](https://docs.oasis-open.org/security/saml/v2.0/saml-core-2.0-os.pdf) assertion for authorization grant as well as client credentials, as described in [Assertion Framework for OAuth 2.0 Client Authentication and Authorization Grants](https://rfc-editor.org/rfc/rfc7521).
 The following is the flow of using SAML 2.0 assertion for authorization grant.

 ### Flow for SAML 2.0 Bearer Grant